telerik/ajax-docs/general-information/get-client-side-reference.md

 </script>
 ````

+>tip You can use other selectors for the ID (e.g., contains), or you can even use the CSS class you can assign to a control or its parent to build the desired jQuery selector.

 ## Important MS AJAX Events

-The client-side instances of the controls are initialized after their scripts are loaded (after [Sys.Application.init](https://msdn.microsoft.com/library/bb397532(v=vs.100).aspx)).
-You can reference the client-side instance of a contorl during [Sys.Application.load](https://msdn.microsoft.com/library/bb383829(v=vs.100).aspx) event.
+The client-side instances of the Telerik UI for ASP.NET AJAX controls are initialized after their scripts are loaded (after [Sys.Application.init](https://msdn.microsoft.com/library/bb397532(v=vs.100).aspx)).
+You can reference the client-side instance of a contorl during [Sys.Application.load](https://msdn.microsoft.com/library/bb383829(v=vs.100).aspx) event at the earliest.

 >caption Example 5: Using Sys.Application.load to get the instance.